mdvanes/polygram/BLOG.md

 # twc

 With `ts-poly-watch.js` it looks like we finally have an acceptable working environment.
-I will extract this to it's own project
+I will extract this to its own project
 [typescript-batch-compiler](https://github.com/mdvanes/typescript-batch-compiler) and an [npm package](https://www.npmjs.com/package/typescript-batch-compiler) because
 there is some much room for improvement and it will be easy to use in other projects if it is an npm package.